mrakesh-reddy/mrakeshreddy.github.io/aboutme.md

 subtitle: Engineer.
 Builder.
 Problem Solver.
 ---

-Hi, I'm **Rakesh Reddy**, a software engineer with a passion for building intelligent systems and solving real-world problems through automation and AI.
+Hi, I'm **Rakesh Reddy**, a machine learning engineer with a passion for building intelligent systems and solving real-world problems through automation and AI.

 ---